We hire people for skills, but skills decay over time, and the skills needed to remain competitive are constantly evolving.

 Here you should consider two crucial questions:

-- What skills your company currently perceives as valuable?
+- What skills does your company currently perceive as valuable?

 - What abilities do workers need to continue to perform their jobs well?